 How to plan a Successful Live Nativity Scene

-However, bringing a nativity scene to life with real people in a realistic setting takes everything to another level.
-In fact, a Live Nativity can have a significant impact on believers and non-believers alike.
+Nativity scenes are a meaningful way to celebrate Christmas, enjoyed by people of all ages and backgrounds.
+Bringing a nativity scene to life with real people in a realistic setting takes the experience to another level.
+A Live Nativity can have a significant impact on believers and non-believers alike.

-Well, neither concern has to be true.
-In fact, with proper planning and organization, a Live Nativity can be one of your church's or group's most rewarding outreach events.
+If you've been considering staging a Live Nativity, you may be wondering how to get started.
+You might have put off the decision, thinking it's too time-consuming or expensive.
+However, with proper planning and organization, a Live Nativity can be one of your church's or group's most rewarding outreach events.

 BEGIN PLANNING EARLY

-Chose the location for your event and set the date(s).
+Choose the location for your event and set the date(s).
 The front lawn of your church is a possibility, and the weekend or weekends preceding Christmas are good possibilities.

 Plan an organizational meeting for volunteers.
 Offer a personal invitation to people of all ages who you think would like to be involved and/or would be perfect for certain slots.
 The more people involved, the better (and the less work you have to do).
 This meeting will serve as a brainstorming session in which you decide if you want to just have a simple stable or if you want to present different stages of the Holy Family’s journey the night Christ was born.